zalam003/energi-wiki/docs/01-guides/energi-bridge-how-to.md

 ## 2. Transferring ERC-20 Tokens from Ethereum to the Energi blockchain{#bridge_eth_nrg}

-:::info
+:::info **NOTE**
-> **NOTE:** To transfer any assets from the Ethereum network to Energi, the account from which you are transferring the tokens will need to have some ETH to pay for the transaction gas fee.
+> To transfer any assets from the Ethereum network to Energi, the account from which you are transferring the tokens will need to have some ETH to pay for the transaction gas fee.
 :::

 ### 2.1.
 Connect the wallet to the Energi Bridge dApp